CogStack/working_with_cogstack/README.md

 # Working with CogStack
 This repository contains all tools relevant to interacting with an NHS deployment of CogStack.

+It contains:
-It contains easy to follow templates and instructions to interact and search CogStack.
+1)  Easy to follow templates and instructions to interact and search CogStack.
+2)  Recommended workflow to create, train, and run, MedCAT models.

+For further discussions or questions.
+Please join our official [CogStack/MedCAT forum!](https://discourse.cogstack.org/)

 __NOTE__ this section is currently in development.
 Let me know if there is anything else to add!